We are grateful to our sponsors. Click on their logos to visit their web sites.

 The Lord's Taverners supports the Australian team in the quadrennial Deaf Cricket Ashes, played between Australia and England.
 The next Series will be played in England in 2015.

 The Lord’s Taverners Tri-Cricket series is for players with an intellectual disability and is contested by Australia, England and South Africa every two years.
-The series is currently being contested in England to coincide with the Ashes Tour The Australian team is supported by a partnership between Cricket Australia, the Lord’s Taverners and Ausrapid.
+The Australian team is supported by a partnership between Cricket Australia, the Lord’s Taverners and Sports Inclusion Australia.

-Lord’s Taverners has been associated with Ausrapid since 1993 and the partnership has provided the framework for the development of cricket and indoor cricket for players with an intellectual disability.
+Lord’s Taverners has been associated with Sports Inclusion Australia since 1993 and the partnership has provided the framework for the development of cricket and indoor cricket for players with an intellectual disability.

 Being accepted and acknowledged for their skill and ability within sport has given many the increased self esteem necessary to gain meaningful employment and ultimately make a significant contribution to their community.